goh-joshua/tp/docs/DeveloperGuide.md

 **MSS**

 1. Agent requests to add contract
-2. playbook.io stores the new contract
+2. playbook.io creates and stores the new contract

    Use case ends.

 **Extensions**

 * 1a.
-Missing required parameter
+The given command is invalid
     * 1a1. playbook.io shows an error message

       Use case ends.

 * 1b.
+Missing required parameter

+    * 1b1. playbook.io shows an error message

+      Use case ends.

+* 1c.
 The given parameter is invalid

-    * 1b1. playbook.io shows an error message
+    * 1c1. playbook.io shows an error message

       Use case ends.